1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 We learn that there is nary a smell

-If one hides it very well,
+If one buries it very well,

 But if you leave it out to dry,